endlesspint8/endlesspint8.github.io/_posts/2017-12-01-robohop-seven-questions-of-technology-and-beer.md

 ## 7. What alternative uses (media) might be made of a technology?

-The inherent biases, limitations, capabilities, and built-in instructions of how to use this technology are perhaps not all fully clear, at least that is my hope.[FN: Not clear which would be more disappointing, that the uses proposed are all there is to this algorithm or that we can not see alternatives.]
-We are not looking to cut off innovation for the sake of being contrarian or ignorant of past benefits of science, technology and statistics in brewing (see chemistry, refrigeration, transport, Student-T).
+The inherent biases, limitations, capabilities, and built-in instructions of how to use this technology are perhaps not all fully clear, at least that is my hope.<sup id="a4">[4](#f4)</sup> We are not looking to cut off innovation for the sake of being contrarian or ignorant of past benefits of science, technology and statistics in brewing (see chemistry, refrigeration, transport, Student-T).
 Rather we may have overriding obligations to ourselves and our values than to a technology (TN).

 There is always the honorable field of education to point to.
 This tool could be implemented as customer education media.
 Information provided by the consumer could be responded with other beers to try, foods to pair with, or beer history to consider.